andycroll/andycroll.com/_posts/2018/2018-08-05-delegate-to-simplify-your-code.md

 One way of thinking about object-oriented programming is as passing messages between objects.

-In many cases you may want to surface a public method method on a associated object as if it was a method on the original object.
+In many cases you may want to surface a public method on a associated object as if it was a method on the original object.

 The two main ways to do this are:

  * the `Forwardable` functionality in the the standard Ruby library, [documentation here](http://ruby-doc.org/stdlib-2.5.1/libdoc/forwardable/rdoc/Forwardable.html#method-i-def_delegator).
- * an Active Support core extention, `delegate`, if you’re using Rails, [documentation here](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/core_ext/module/delegation.rb).
+ * `delegate`, an Active Support core extension (availible if you’re using Rails) [documentation here](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/core_ext/module/delegation.rb).

 ## Instead of…